operasoftware/sentrycli/README.md

 # sentrycli
-CLI scripts to query and analyze data gatherd by [Sentry].
+CLI scripts to query and analyze data gathered by [Sentry].

 ### Usage
 It's a two-step process.
 First issue's events need to be downloaded: